 Fregate welcomes children of all ages and invites those between 3 and 12 years old to participate in their Castaway Kids club.
 Your child’s exploration of the island begins on the Castaway Trail, out-of-bounds for parents and home to fascinating jungle wildlife—including the resident giant tortoises.
 Kids will also have the opportunity to tour the island with Fregate’s conservation manager and participate in other fun and engaging activities, including a beach treasure hunt.
 Out on the water, young boaters can try out the lodge dinghy or take a thrilling tubing trip on the banana boat.

+Children eight years and younger stay free of charge and children ages 9-17 stay at a reduced rate.
 The lodge offers two accessible villas—close to the main lodge and nestled within lush tropical gardens—that are especially well suited for families.
 All villa bedrooms can be furnished with an additional bed that accommodates up to two children.
 Personal babysitting services are available at an additional cost.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.